CyberSamuraiBSK/Thesis-Project-Code/README.md

 ### 1. Dual-Layer (L4/L7) Detection & Whitelisting
 While the engine primary monitors L4 traffic metrics (ports, IPs, connection success ratios, and packet flags) to remain highly lightweight, L4 metrics can sometimes mimic malicious behavior during normal operations (e.g., rapid microservice health probing look identical to port/host scanning).
-* **The L7 Adaptive Pivot:** When a legitimate Layer 7 interaction is observed (such as an HTTP REST request containing a `/health` endpoint), the system dynamically pivots.
+* **The L7 Adaptive Pivot:** When a legitimate Layer 7 interaction is observed (such as an HTTP towards the `/health` endpoint), the system dynamically pivots.
 It establishes a transient, bidirectional **Health Whitelist Pair**.
 * **Bypass Execution:** As long as the whitelisted pods continue to communicate strictly within their established structural pairs, the engine suppresses L4 anomaly penalties.
 If a pod deviates from its structural pair profile or conducts anomalous activity outside of it, the whitelist is instantly stripped, and aggressive L4 metrics analysis resumes.

 ### 2. The Dynamic Trust Engine